-Worst case scenario: You walk 10 minutes in the opposite direction of your gate, there are no places to sit when you finally get to your gate, all the work stations are taken, and all changing stations are occupied.
+Worst case scenario: You walk 10 minutes in the opposite direction of your gate, there are no places to sit when you finally get to your gate, all the workstations are taken, and all charging stations are occupied.

 5. Cancelled or delayed flights.

 Who loves surprises?
-You won’t love this one: Surprise!
-Your flight has been cancelled.
-A delay can be just as bad or worse because it could mean having to wait around the airport for hours on end until the flight can be rescheduled.
+You won’t like this one: Surprise!
+Your flight is canceled A delay can be just as bad or worse because it could mean having to wait around the airport for hours on end until the flight can be rescheduled.
 This can be the point where you may just want to lose it – don’t.

-Worst case scenarios: Your flight is cancelled until tomorrow, the airport staff is unresponsive to your questions, your flight is delayed for seven hours and you’re not allowed to leave the airport.
+Worst case scenarios: Your flight is canceled until tomorrow, the airport staff is unresponsive to your questions, your flight is delayed for seven hours, and you’re not allowed to leave the airport.